 Is it Possible to Live in Costa Rica as a Vegan?

 When traveling or moving to a another country you expect to experience new and exciting things.
 That is one of the reasons we decided to move to Costa Rica.
-We also knew to expect some difficulties.
-We were prepared to experience some level of culture shock.
+We were prepared to experience some level of culture shock and difficulties as well.
 Trying to adapt to our new environment while learning a new language would definitely cause a little stress.
 The biggest question I had was, can you live in Costa Rica as a vegan?
-Really, I needed to know How to Live in Costa Rica as a vegan.
+Really, I needed to know How to Live in Costa Rica as a Vegan.

 The answer to that question by the way, is of course, YES!
-Really, a vegan can eat almost anywhere in the world.
 Sure, a vegan can live on just fruits and veggies, but I have picky kids and a picky husband.
 So for me, the real question was, can a vegan eat a satisfying plant based diet living in Costa Rica?

 I knew the food in Costa Rica would be different from what we we’re used to.
 We tried a lot of the food when we did our 10 day due diligence visit just a year before moving here.
 The thing is, most, like 98% of that food was eaten out at a restaurant in touristy towns, or at the B&B we were staying at.
 The B&B’s knew ahead of time that I was vegan and prepared something special for me each morning.
 They were also the ones who gave us suggestions for the best places to eat that could accommodate my dietary choice.